aackerman/talks/javascript-flow/README.md

 The courses we're teaching C++, probably because that was what the teacher knew.

-If you haven't seen this dragon before, and you think what does a dragon have to do with programming, this is an image for the Clang compiler.
+If you haven't seen this dragon before, and you're thinking "What does a dragon have to do with programming?", this is the logo for the Clang compiler.
 Which is the default C and C++ compiler that is pre-installed on MacOS.

 I learned about integers, strings, for loops, if/else branching, and displaying words in the command prompt.
 I had no understanding of what a compiler was, how to handle memory, and I had no understanding of algorithms.
 So I didn't know a lot about types or why the compiler complained but I could add numbers and display words on a screen.
 I knew my program needed import iostream.h and return the value zero but I didn't know why.